scrapy/scrapy/docs/topics/request-response.rst

             # continue scraping with authenticated session...

-JSONRequest
+JsonRequest
 -----------

-The JSONRequest class extends the base :class:`Request` class with functionality for dealing with JSON requests.
+The JsonRequest class extends the base :class:`Request` class with functionality for dealing with JSON requests.

-.. class:: JSONRequest(url, [... data, dumps_kwargs])
+.. class:: JsonRequest(url, [... data, dumps_kwargs])

-   The :class:`JSONRequest` class adds two new argument to the constructor.
+   The :class:`JsonRequest` class adds two new argument to the constructor.
 The remaining arguments are the same as for the :class:`Request` class and are not documented here.

-   Using the :class:`JSONRequest` will set the ``Content-Type`` header to ``application/json`` and ``Accept`` header to ``application/json, text/javascript, */*; q=0.01``
+   Using the :class:`JsonRequest` will set the ``Content-Type`` header to ``application/json`` and ``Accept`` header to ``application/json, text/javascript, */*; q=0.01``

    :param data: is any JSON serializable object that needs to be JSON encoded and assigned to body.